-- Private student loan variable rates unavailable in Alaska, Illinois, Minnesota, New Hampshire, Ohio, Tennessee, and Texas (for such a big company, I was expecting to see higher options in this category)
+- Student loan refinancing variable rates unavailable in Alaska, Illinois, Minnesota, New Hampshire, Ohio, Tennessee, and Texas

-Securing a student loan is a burdensome task.
-I don’t believe anyone wakes up in the morning thinking, “Boy, I sure can’t wait to apply for student loan refinancing today.”
-No. But you might wake up wondering if your credit score is good enough, wishing your student loan had a lower monthly payment or hoping the application process doesn’t take too long.
+Securing a student loan can be a burdensome task.
+You might be wondering if your credit score is good enough, wishing your student loan had a lower monthly payment, or hoping the application process doesn’t take too long.

-Earnest realized the system was flawed and took pains to fix it.
-They paired technology with streamlined service and repayment terms befitting each applicant.
+Earnest pairs technology with a streamlined service and repayment terms befitting each applicant.

-Features like their cosigner invite (makes asking for a cosigner simple), mobile app (apparently this is being rebuilt according to their website), and transparent checkout (borrowers know the total amount due each month before signing their loan) all add to Earnest’s appeal.
+Features like their cosigner invite (makes asking for a cosigner simple), mobile app, and transparent checkout (borrowers know the total amount due each month before signing their loan) all add to Earnest’s appeal.